iOS-yangwu/JoyPacSDK/README.md

         libxml2.tbd
         libz.tbd

-2 iOS 配置Build Settings 和 Info.plist
+2 Xcode configuration Build Settings and Info.plist

-1) 在 Xcode中, 点击到 Build Settings, 搜索 Other Linker Flags 然后添加 -ObjC(这里的字母O和字母C需要大写), 注意 Linker Flags 是区分大小写的
+1) In Xcode, click to Build Settings, search for Other Linker Flags and add -ObjC (here the letter O and letter C need to be capitalized), note that Linker Flags  are case sensitive

-2) 在您app的Info.plist中添加 NSAllowsArbitraryLoads 禁用ATS限制。

-3）如果导入了Admob广告平台SDK，那么还需要在app的Info.plist中添加 GADApplicationIdentifier 配置Admob的AppID。
+2) Add NSAllowsArbitraryLoads to your app’s Info.plist to disable ATS restrictions

+3）If the Admob advertising platform SDK is imported, you also need to add GADApplicationIdentifier to the app’s Info.plist to configure Admob’s AppID.

     <key>GADApplicationIdentifier</key>
     <string>ca-app-pub-9488501426181082/7319780494</string>
     <key>GADIsAdManagerApp</key> <true/>

-3 广告流程建议

-我们建议以下图所示流程来集成广告:

-应用启动时初始化 JoyPac SDK

-调用JoyPac SDK加载广告loadADWithUnitID

-应用需要展示广告时，判断isReady

-True, 展示广告。收到广告关闭回调后，重新加载广告。

-False, 调用JoyPac SDK 重新加载广告并且提示用户“广告正在加载中”

-### 3 API 说明
+### API
-给到游戏调用的 JoyPac 类中我们定义了以下接口

 Init sdk